nico88/eiffel-2048/README.md

 Playing
 =======

-- To play the game, press w, a, s, d (followed by a return) to move the tiles up, left, down and right respectively.
+- To play the game, press Up, Down, Left, Right to move.
 - In a movement, each pair of colliding tiles with the same number will combine.
+Then insert two or four randomly chosen in the least desirable position.
 Continue doing this until you get the 2048 tile or you don't have any move available.
 - You win the game when you get the 2048 tile.
 - You lose the game when you can't move in any direction.
-- To quit, press q (and return) to close the application.
+- To load the board as it was in the last time was saved., press "Load Game".
+- To save the board and out of your session, press "Save and Quit".

 [gabriele]: http://gabrielecirulli.com